EnricoZanetti/EnricoZanetti/README.md

 I have a **Master’s degree in Data Science** at [UniTn](https://www.unitn.it/en).

-Currently working on personal projects (details soon...).
+Currently developing an automated personal finance tracker: [FinTrack](https://github.com/EnricoZanetti/fintrack).

 Got an idea?
 Reach me at **enricozanetti1998@gmail.com**.